elegant-scipy/elegant-scipy/markdown/ch6.markdown

 Disaster!

 So, in this chapter, we will explore some alternative approaches to graph analysis, based on linear algebra.
-It turns out that we can think of a graph G as an *adjacency matrix*, in which we number the nodes of the graph from $0$ to
-$n-1$, and place a 1 in row $i$, column $j$ of the matrix whenever there is an edge from node $i$ to node $j$.
-In other words, if we call the adjacency matrix
-$A$, then $A_{i, j} = 1$ if and only if the link (i, j) is in G. We can then use linear algebra techniques to study this matrix, with often striking results.
+It turns out that we can think of a graph, G, as an *adjacency matrix*, in which we number the nodes of the graph from $0$ to $n-1$, and place a 1 in row $i$, column $j$ of the matrix whenever there is an edge from node $i$ to node $j$.
+In other words, if we call the adjacency matrix $A$, then $A_{i, j} = 1$ if and only if the link (i, j) is in G. We can then use linear algebra techniques to study this matrix, with often striking results.

 The degree of a node is defined as the number of edges touching it.
-For example, if a node is connected to five other nodes in a graph, its degree is
-5. (Later, we will differentiate between out-degree and in-degree, when edges have a "from" and "to".)
+For example, if a node is connected to five other nodes in a graph, its degree is 5.
+(Later, we will differentiate between out-degree and in-degree, when edges have a "from" and "to".)
 In matrix terms, the degree corresponds to the *sum* of the values in a row or column.

 The *Laplacian* matrix of a graph (just "the Laplacian" for short) is defined as the *degree matrix*, $D$, which